mars0i/popco2/README.md

 [popco](https://github.com/mars0i/popco) (scroll down) for an overview of what popco2 is supposed to do.
 Feel free to read the code, and please contact me if you want to use it or get involved in some way.

+In some documents I refer to the original popco as "popco1".